Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsubsection{Incentive Layer}

 Incentive layer in blockchain revolves around financial incentives in the network, which serves as a major factor of motivation for participants of the network~\cite{survey07}.
-In a decentralized network with no centralized authority, maintaining motivation of participants is a major challenge, and this challenge in blockchain is solved by developing incentive models in incentive layer.
-For instance, in Bitcoin network, a specific number of Bitcoins are given as a reward upon for completion of a round of mining.
+In a decentralized network with no centralized authority, maintaining motivation of participants is a major challenge, and this challenge in blockchain is solved by developing incentive \final{models through} the incentive layer.
+For instance, in the Bitcoin network, a specific number of Bitcoins are given as a reward upon completion of a round of mining.
 This reward mechanism motivates Bitcoin users to actively participate in the mining process.
-Similarly, in other blockchain networks, similar rewards is issues upon completion of specific tasks, which serves as a driving force for the network.
-Apart from incentives, certain penalties and deposits do also comes under the scope of this layer.
-E.g., if some user behaves in a malicious manner, then he/she should have to pay the penalty amount for that malicious behaviour.
-The models and mechanisms corresponding to these penalty amounts are also linked with this incentive layer, because it directly deals with financial things.
+Similarly, in other blockchain networks, similar rewards are issued upon completion of specific tasks, which serves as a driving force for the network.
+Apart from incentives, certain penalties and deposits do also come under the scope of this layer.